Medically reviewed by Michele Emery, DNP

 If you’ve been infected with HSV-1 or HSV-2, you’ll usually go through an initial outbreak.
-Your first herpes outbreak is also known as a “primary outbreak,” which usually happens one to two weeks after your virus exposure, and tends to be the most severe physical experience from the virus.
+Your first herpes outbreak is also referred to as the “primary outbreak,” which usually happens one to two weeks after your virus exposure, and tends to be the most severe physical experience from the virus.

 Not everyone with HSV-1 or HSV-2 will have an initial outbreak.
 Some people are completely asymptomatic, which means they can be infected with the virus without experiencing any real herpes symptoms.

-During a first herpes outbreak, most people experience the physical effects of herpes (in the case of an oral HSV-1 infection, cold sores, or genital herpes lesions for genital HSV-1 or HSV-2), plus additional cold-like symptoms, including fever, chills, sore throat and general body aches.
+During a first herpes outbreak, most people experience the physical effects of herpes (cold sores in the case of an oral HSV-1 infection, or genital herpes lesions for genital HSV-1 or HSV-2), plus additional flu-like symptoms, including fever, chills, sore throat and general body aches.

-Herpes outbreaks usually start within one to two weeks of exposure.
+Herpes outbreaks usually start within several days of exposure.
 If you’re worried that you’re going through an initial outbreak of herpes, the best thing to do is check your symptoms and talk to your doctor about testing and treatment options.

-People with symptomatic HSV-1 usually experience one outbreak or less per year, although this can vary depending on a number of factors.
-Outbreaks tend to be worse during the early stages of the infection, as the body hasn’t had time to produce its own immune response to herpes.
+People with symptomatic HSV-1 can have anywhere from several outbreaks per year to one every couple years or so, depending on the individual.
+Outbreaks tend to be worst during the initial herpes outbreak, as the body hasn’t had time to produce its own immune response to herpes.

-HSV-1 outbreaks usually involve the development of cold sores around the lips and mouth.
-The sores usually begin as an itching, burning sensation before forming into open sores over two to five days.
+Oral HSV-1 outbreaks usually involve the development of cold sores around the lips and mouth.
+The sores usually begin as an itching, burning sensation before forming into small blisters over several days.